J. M. W. Turner: Materials

+Turner's most important innovations were in watercolour.
+According to Wilson, "by the age of 25, he had developed it into a new medium, capable of much the same expressive power as oils.
+The large watercolour views he made in North Wales in 1798 are among the great landscapes of European art", such as his depiction of Caernarvon Castle.

-Turner experimented with a wide variety of pigments.
-He used formulations like carmine, despite knowing that they were not long-lasting, and against the advice of contemporary experts to use more durable pigments.
+In oil painting, Turner experimented with a wide variety of oil pigments.
+He used formulations like carmine, against the advice of contemporary experts to use more durable pigments.
 As a result, many of his colours have now faded.
 Ruskin complained at how quickly his work decayed; Turner was indifferent to posterity and chose materials that looked good when freshly applied.
 By 1930, there was concern that both his oils and his watercolours were fading.